-- (1) Enable and provide for a wide range of activities, including education, business, office, research, health, recreation, residential accommodation, community facilities and appropriate accessory activities. - (2) Respond to future demand and changes in the manner of learning and the desire to integrate business and education within the Special Purpose Tertiary Education Zone. - (3) Recognise the benefits of allocating a high quality tertiary education institution within a diverse urban environment. - (4) Promote comprehensive planning by enabling integrated development in accordance with the precinct plan that provides for any of the following: - (a) Tertiary education and associated research, and community activities; - (b) Provision for the ongoing operation of the Mason Clinic; - (c) Provision for the operation of the commercial laundry service; - (d) Residential accommodation; - (e) Economic development and employment; - (f) Public infrastructure that is integrated with existing infrastructure, recognising that Wairaka receives stormwater from an upstream sub-catchment;
+- (1) Enable and provide for a wide range of activities, including education, business, office, research, healthcare, recreation, residential accommodation, community facilities and appropriate accessory activities. - (2) Respond to future demand and changes in the manner of learning and the desire to integrate business and education within the Special Purpose - Tertiary Education Zone. - (3) Recognise the benefits of allocating a high quality tertiary education institution within a diverse urban environment.

-- (g) Integrated transport and land use planning through the development of the precinct; - (h) Traffic management, including provision of pedestrian and cycle facilities, integration with public transport, parking provision and management; - (i) Identification and protection of significant landscape features, the adaptation of the scheduled historic buildings, identified trees and open space network; - (j) Public road and open space access to the Oakley Creek reserve; or - (k) Pedestrian and cycle connections to Point Chevalier, Waterview and Mt Albert. - (5) Promote economic activity and provide for employment growth that will create opportunities for students, graduates and residents of the precinct and Auckland. - (6) Encourage a mix of residential lifestyles and housing typologies to cater for a diverse residential community at Wairaka. - (7) Provide for a mix of residential and business activities which will enable development of a residential core to the Wairaka Precinct. - (8) Enable a broad range of educational, research, laboratory, office and business uses which meet the needs and respond to future changes in teaching, learning, and research requirements for a modern campus environment. - (9) Provide for a broad range of business, office, innovation and research activities which will encourage employment and economic development to locate in Wairaka, including those which benefit from the co-location with a tertiary education institution. - (10) Enable subdivision and development that is compatible with and sensitive to the ecological qualities of the Oakley Creek and the Motu Manawa Marine Reserve.
+- (3A) Recognise the social and health related benefits that the Mason Clinic provides for. - (4) Promote comprehensive planning by enabling integrated development in accordance with the precinct plan and Policy I334.3(15A) that provides for any of the following: - (a) Tertiary education and associated research, and community activities; - (b) Provision for the ongoing use, development, intensification and operation of the Mason Clinic; - (c) Provision for the operation of the commercial laundry service; - (d) Residential accommodation; - (e) Economic development and employment; - (f) Public infrastructure that is integrated with existing infrastructure, recognising that Wairaka receives stormwater from an upstream sub-catchment; - (g) Integrated transport and land use planning through the development of the precinct; - (h) Traffic management, including provision of pedestrian and cycle facilities, integration with public transport, parking provision and management; - (i) Identification and protection of significant landscape features, the adaptation of the scheduled historic buildings, identified trees and open space network; - (j) Public road and open space access to the Oakley Creek reserve; or - (k) Pedestrian and cycle connections to Point Chevalier, Waterview and Mt Albert. - (5) Promote economic activity and provide for employment growth that will create opportunities for students, graduates and residents of the precinct and Auckland. - (6) Encourage a mix of residential lifestyles and housing typologies to cater for a diverse residential community at Wairaka. - (7) Provide for a mix of residential and business activities which will enable development of a residential core to the Wairaka Precinct. - (8) Enable a broad range of educational, research, laboratory, office and business uses which meet the needs and respond to future changes in teaching, learning, and research requirements for a modern campus environment. - (9) Provide for a broad range of business, office, innovation and research activities which will encourage employment and economic development to locate in

+Wairaka, including those which benefit from the co-location with a tertiary education institution.

+(10) Enable subdivision and development that is compatible with and sensitive to the ecological qualities of the Oakley Creek and the Motu Manawa Marine Reserve.